bouzouidja/MobilityDB-AWS/README.md

 # Default region name [eu-west-3]:
 # Default output format [None]:
 ```
 You can use the default region as the nearest one from you.
-In my case i used the eu-west-3 region (Paris).
+In my case i have used eu-west-3 region (Paris).
-At this stage we can manage our AWS services remotely from our machine through the credentials stored on the file located in:
+At this stage we can manage our AWS services remotely from our machine through the credentials stored on the file named credentials located in:
 ```bash
 ~/.aws/credentials
 ```

 ### Create an Amazon EKS cluster (control plane)

-1. Run the following eksctl command in order to create a cluster using Elastic Kubernetes Service
+1. Run the following eksctl command to create a cluster using Elastic Kubernetes Service
 ```bash
 eksctl create cluster \
  --name mobilitydb-aws-cluster \